 Gender and Authority

-We host seminars on a bi-termly basis featuring presentations of research in progress from scholars both within and outside the University of Oxford.
+This interdisciplinary project was founded in 2016 and is now led by Adele Bardazzi, Alberica Bazzoni, Natalya Din-Kariuki, and Julia Hartley.
+We host seminars on a bi-termly basis featuring presentations of research in progress from scholars from Humanities and Social Sciences and from both within and outside the University of Oxford.